News

 First Professor of Gender Medicine in Switzerland: "Male scientists have focused on topics that affected men".
 In an interview, Carolin Lerchenmüller criticizes the lack of awareness in many areas of medicine regarding how significant the differences between male and female bodies can be.

-The latest advancements in the Gender Medicine project include the approval of the National Research Program for Gender Medicine and Health, as well as the establishment of the first Chair of Gender Medicine at the University of Zurich (UZH), led by Prof. Dr. Carolin Lerchenmüller starting in May 2024.
+The latest advancements in the Gender Medicine project include the approval of the National Research Program for Gender Medicine and Health, as well as the establishment of the first Chair for Gender Medicine at the University of Zurich (UZH), led by Prof. Dr. Carolin Lerchenmüller starting in May 2024.

 An international team at the University Hospital Heidelberg investigated whether the heart can be rejuvenated through an exercise program – and discovered that the heart is far more capable of regenerating than previously thought.
 Physician Carolin Lerchenmüller explains what everyone can do for heart health.